tmaximini/maxi.io/content/posts/2020-01-10-upload-image-s3/index.md

 So now, every time an image get's selected or dropped on the dropzone in the form, the `uploadImage` mutation gets called and the image gets immediately uploaded in the background.
 The image's location get's stored in a hidden input field as soon as the upload has finished so the `createUser` mutation can store the location as part of the user record.
+Thanks to [Ben Awad](https://github.com/benawad/apollo-server-react-file-upload) for the initial inspiration.